Twain Harte, California: Places of interest

 Twain Harte is home to the Twain Harte Village (the largest shopping center in the area), Twain Harte Golf Club (a golf course design by Clark Glasson), and Twain Harte Lake (a man-made lake and small resort).

 Demographics

+Twain Harte first appeared as an unincorporated community in the 1970 U.S. census; and as a census designated place in the 1980 U.S. census.